Middletown, OH

 Frequently Asked Questions

-What are the safest neighborhoods in Middletown?
+What types of crime are most common in Middletown?

-Is Middletown a good place to live?
+Is Middletown, OH a good place to live in 2026?